ankrutik/notes/aws/solutions_arch_cert/notes.md

 Recovery Point Objective (RPO) of 1 second and a Recovery Time Objective (RTO) of less than 1 minute

+**Global Aurora**:

+- 1 primary region for read and write
+- upto 5 secondary regions for read
+  - upto 16 read replicas in each region
+- replication lag is < 1 second
+- disaster recovery via promoting secondary as primary is < 1 minute

+**Aurora Machine Learning** allows machine learning predictions via SQL using Amazon SageMaker and Comprehend.

 ## Elasticache

 web service to deploy, operate, and scale in-memory cache in the cloud